One Story: Real People, Real Stories of Personal Leadership SM

-If selected for one of the “test” podcasts, I will contact you personally and arrange a time to conduct an interview in which you share your One Story.
+I will contact you and arrange a time to conduct an interview in which you share your One Story.
 In the interview we will simply talk.
 I will ask you to tell your One Story and I will probably ask follow up and clarifying questions.
 I will record the conversation but it will not be broadcast live.
 Later, after the interview, I will mix it and produce it as a podcast.
 Once it is complete, I’ll send it to you to review before I distribute it more widely.

 Can I share my crucible story anonymously?